-The financial liabilities subject to the IFRS9 standard can be classified into three measurement categories: liabilities measured at amortised cost after acquisition; liabilities measured at fair value against other comprehensive income after acquisition (FVOCI); and liabilities measured at fair value through the profit or loss after acquisition (FVPL).
-The Company classifies the individual financial liabilities when they are acquired.
+The financial liabilities subject to the IFRS9 standard can be classified into three measurement categories: liabilities measured at amortised cost after acquisition; liabilities measured at fair value through other comprehensive income after acquisition (FVOCI) and liabilities measured at fair value through profit or loss after acquisition.
+The Company determines the classification of the individual financial liabilities when they are acquired.